-When you have school, aged children going through a CPS case it is important that you be able to spend as much time with them as possible in order to help them cope with the difficulties of the case.
-Even though your children are now in school and are not spending as much time with you, there is still a significant degree of attachment that exists between you and your child.
-That attachment depends on the trust that your child has in the availability of their parents to help him or her deal with problems in their life.
+When you have school-aged children going through a CPS case, you must spend as much time with them as possible to help them cope with the case's difficulties.
+Even though your children are now in school and are not spending as much time with you, there is still a significant degree of attachment between you and your child.
+That attachment depends on the trust that your child has in the parents' availability to help him or her deal with problems in their life.

-A benefit of having older children involved in the CPS case is that they are able to take advantage of telephone calls, email, text messaging and Skype calls in order to communicate with you.
-You should check with your CPS caseworker to see what means are available to you in order to facilitate communication with your school-aged child.
-Face to face contact with you on a weekly basis is a necessity, however, and a good initial goal would be to able to see your child once a week at least.
+A benefit of having older children involved in the CPS case is that they can take advantage of telephone calls, email, text messaging, and Skype calls to communicate with you.
+You should check with your CPS caseworker to see what means are available to you to facilitate communication with your school-aged child.
+Face-to-face contact with you every week is a necessity; however, a good initial goal would be to see your child once a week, at least.

-Another benefit to having a child who is of school age is that he or she can participate in the creation of a safety plan.
-Your child may want to see you as often as possible or may have different feelings depending on the nature of your case.
-Either way, you can take these desires into consideration.
-It seems like children of this age will be provided with multiple visitation opportunities on a weekly basis once their case is underway.
+Another benefit of having a child who is of school age is that they can participate in creating a safety plan.
+Your child may want to see you as often as possible or may have different feelings depending on your case's nature.
+Either way, you can consider these desires.
+It seems like children of this age will be provided with multiple visitation opportunities every week once their case is underway.

 Teenaged children: what special factors affect visitation opportunities with children of this age?

 As I mentioned a moment ago, in developing a visitation plan with your CPS caseworker, older children should be consulted as much is appropriate in your situation.
-In a way, children will use they are being able to have a say in this process as a means of coping with the separation from you and the upheaval in their lives.
-Their ability to continue to see you, to be able to attend school and to participate in extracurricular activities are a part of this process.
+In a way, children will use them to have a say in this process as a means of coping with the separation from you and the upheaval in their lives.
+Their ability to continue to see you, to be able to attend school, and participate in extracurricular activities are a part of this process.

 Older teenagers: helping a child overcome problems as they transition into adulthood

-If you are the parent of an older teenager that is going through a CPS case it is often beneficial to have even more regular visitation with the child than you would see for younger children.
-The reason for this is due to the need for older children to become refined in their abilities to problem solve as they prepare for adulthood.
-So many of the lessons that we learn about how to function as adults are learned at home in these teenaged years.
+If you are the parent of an older teenager going through a CPS case, it is often beneficial to have even more regular visitation with the child than you would see for younger children.
+This is due to the need for older children to become refined in their abilities to problem solve as they prepare for adulthood.
+So many of the lessons that we learn about how to function as adults are learned at home in these teenage years.

 What role does your child’s foster family play in determining a visitation schedule?

-You should look at your child’s foster family as partners in this process instead of as adversaries.
-I know that it can be awkward to navigate this aspect of your child’s case but it is crucial to have foster parents that are encouraging in their attitudes towards you being able to visit with your children as often as possible.
+It would help if you looked at your child’s foster family as partners in this process instead of as adversaries.
+I know that it can be awkward to navigate this aspect of your child’s case.
+Still, it is crucial to have foster parents encouraging in their attitudes towards you being able to visit with your children as often as possible.

-For instance, on a daily basis, the foster family can help your child to use whatever communication devices have been approved by the judge in order to contact you.
+For instance, daily, the foster family can help your child use whatever the judge has approved communication devices to contact you.
 Something as simple as having the foster family remind your child to call you at a certain time each day is a great benefit to you.
-Keep in mind that the foster family can also prevent you from engaging in excessive or inappropriate attempts to communicate with your child.
+Keep in mind that the foster family can prevent you from engaging in excessive or inappropriate attempts to communicate with your child.

-The foster family to your child is also on the front lines in terms of being able to help your child sort through the difficult emotions that they have experienced in terms of the removal from your home.
-However, you should not seek out the foster family in this regard.
+The foster family to your child is also on the front lines in terms of helping your child sort through the difficult emotions that they have experienced in terms of the removal from your home.
+However, you should not seek out a foster family in this regard.
 The foster parents are best suited to speak directly to CPS about any problems- not with you or your child.

-When your child does have visits with you, the foster family is often the first group of people that will be able to spend time with the child.
-These folks will be able to keep a note of how your child behaves, what your child says and generally your child's attitudes towards spending time with him or her.
-If the foster parent observed that issues arose in a particular visitation session that can be reported to the CPS caseworker.
-You can address these issues with the caseworker directly rather than letting the issues and worsen over time.
+When your child does have visits with you, the foster family is often the first group of people who will spend time with the child.
+These folks will be able to keep a note of how your child behaves, what your child says, and generally your child's attitudes towards spending time with him or her.
+If the foster parent observed that issues arose in a particular visitation session, that could be reported to the CPS caseworker.
+You can address these issues with the caseworker directly rather than letting the issues worsen over time.